What is contact dermatitis?

 - How is your cat overall, any changes in behaviour?
 Eating well, active as usual etc?

-Cytology-smear: He will take a small swab from the affected area and evaluate it under a microscope for parasites, bacteria and pus.
+Cytology: A swab from the affected area is evaluated under a microscope for parasites, bacteria and pus.

 Treatment may start conservatively with either antihistamines or steroids.
 If the affected cat fails to respond to initial treatment (below), further testing may be necessary including:

 Patch test: Various common allergens are applied to an area of skin that has been shaved.
 This is then examined at 24 and 48 hours.
 Redness and swelling are signs of a positive reaction to an allergen.

 Identification and elimination of the substance causing contact dermatitis is the best solution.

 For mild cases, over the counter antihistamines can help to control itching.
 Common brands include Phenergan, Periactin, Polaramine, Zadine, Claratyne and Zyrtec.

 Allergy symptoms are triggered by a chemical known as histamine which is a compound released by mast cells and basophils.
 Histamine binds to receptors on other cells triggering various responses such as dilation of blood vessels which makes them slightly leaky (hence a runny nose and eyes being a common allergy symptom in humans) as well as triggering hives and itching in some animals (and people).
 The purpose of this is to allow cells of the immune system into the vessels to attack invaders such as bacteria or viruses.

 When an allergy occurs, it is in response to a harmless substance that triggers the mast cells and basophils to release histamine, which causes the symptoms of an allergic reaction.
 Antihistamines work by blocking receptors, which prevents histamine from working and stopping the immune response.